CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

 ```

 which as you can see does compute to the value ``true``.
 (Remember you
-can normalise any expression you want typing `C-c C-n` to test things.)
+can normalise any expression you like by typing `C-c C-n`.)

 We can construct other functions by nesting this kind of case
 analysis.
 Here's one way we could write a Boolean ``and``